-"Compositors should be able to match colours especially the blacks and whites to the live action plate.
+"Compositors should be able to match colors especially the blacks and whites to the live-action plate.
 A diverse range of shots helps.
-I like to see variety; chroma keying, plate stitching, retiming and adding 2D effects and a variety of CG integration.
+I like to see variety; chroma-keying, plate stitching, retiming and adding 2D effects and a variety of CG integration.
 If the artist has a passion for photography this work can be included at the end of the reel.
 It will show their ability to compose a shot and how they use and understand light which are all important in compositing.
 It is worth noting that a breakdown should ALWAYS be included, ideally annotated on screen, or else in a separate document.”

 The job is both artistic and technical, and for the shots to look believable, a high attention to detail and proficiency using compositing tools to seamlessly integrate several layers in various different formats are crucial.